If you fail a GED test, you can retake that subtest as many times as needed to earn your GED diploma.

-In case you fail one of the four subject tests but attained relatively high scores on the other modules, so your overall score is 580 or more, you still do not pass the GED test.
+In case you fail one of the four subject tests but attain relatively high scores on the other modules, so your overall score is 580 or more, you still do not pass the GED test.
 You’ll be required to retake that failed subject test until you reach the passing score of 145.

 On each of the four GED modules, there are four score levels.
 One is the below-passing category, and there are three passing score categories.

-The modules are scored on a 100 – 200 scale and the following applies:
+The modules are scored on a 100 – 200 scale, and the following applies:

 - GED Below Passing Score: 100-144 – You have not earned enough points to pass this module.
 The GED passing score is 145 on all four modules.

 - GED High School Equivalency Passing Score: 145-164 – You have demonstrated that you command skills and knowledge at the high school graduation level.

 - GED College-Ready Score: 165-174 – Your skills and knowledge show that your college readiness is fine, and you can apply to college with your GED.

 - GED College Ready + Credit Score: 175-200 – You have shown to command knowledge and skills above average.
 You may even earn up to ten college credits, depending on the subject area and the school.

 If you have scored in the GED below-passing range, you should take a practice test and discover what your weak points are so that you can focus on those topics.